-For more than fifteen years, Lone Star Hazmat Response has excelled at providing industry-leading emergency spill response as well as safe and effective environmental remediation services.
-Over the years, we’ve added to our capabilities and now maintain six strategically located rapid response centers in the eastern half of Texas, which allows us to deploy rapidly whenever an emergency requires our services.
+For more than sixteen years, Lone Star Hazmat Response has excelled at providing industry-leading emergency spill response as well as safe and effective environmental remediation services.
+Over the years, we’ve added to our capabilities and now maintain 12 strategically located rapid response centers throughout Texas, which allows us to deploy rapidly whenever an emergency requires our services.

 Richard Lenius started his career in the fire service serving as a firefighter and EMT.
 In 1989 he went to work for Laidlaw Environmental where he was the health and safety officer in charge of compliance and training.
 In mid-1990 he was transferred to the remediation division and was sent to Fort Smith, Arkansas to project manage EPA Superfund site, Industrial Waste Control.
 Under the National Oil and Hazardous Substances Pollution Contingency Plan, along with the Superfund Amendments and Reauthorization Act, the goal of the site was to permanently and significantly reduce the toxicity, mobility or volume of hazardous waste present at the site.